 Expect your children to be angry with you for changing their lives.
 If they learn that one parent wanted the breakup/divorce, they will likely be angry with that parent and protective of the other.
-It’s usually best to not share that kind of information.
-When parents are positive role models, children will have an easier time coping.
+It’s best to not share that kind of information – that is “adult information” When parents are positive role models, children have an easier time coping.
 They need to express their anger by being listened to and hearing calm, age appropriate explanations.
 If your partner/spouse is unable to do that, then it’s up to you.
-Sometimes children need to hear the truth, just some, not the whole picture.
-For example, “s/he is an alcoholic” or “parents who abandon children have a hard time with parenting”.
-Make it brief facts, not a condemnation.
+Sometimes children need to hear the truth – just some, not the whole, picture.
+For example, “S/he does drink too much” or “parents who abandon children have a hard time with parenting”.
+That is simply confirming your children’s reality testing – brief facts, not condemnation.

 - I understand why I couldn’t express my anger better before.